Srinivasreddy1007/srinu/README.md

 # srinu
-This is my first Git
+This is my first Git repository
+#srinivasreddygaaalla